THE POTTER

 Website: https://alisonwestceramics.com

-This 2.5 hour private taster class with Alison West will introduce you to handling clay and throwing a pot on the wheel.
-For one or two people, this is a relaxing and informal experience and your best pot(s) will be finished, name-stamped and glazed to be collected at a later date.
+This private, taster class with Alison West will introduce you to handling clay and throwing a pot on the wheel.
+This is a relaxing and informal experience and your best pot(s) will be finished, name-stamped and glazed to be collected or posted at a later date.